CLOSED CHURCHES WITHIN THE

 Brief History:

-Methodism started in Carverton in 1799 when
+Methodism started in Carverton

-from Connecticut in 1769.
-Religious
+men who came from Connecticut in 1769.

-meetings were held in a school house on the land of Jabez Carver about ¼ mile
+Religious meetings were held in a school house

-from the present site.
-Rufus Carter and
+on the land of Jabez Carver about ¼ mile from the present site.
+Rufus Carter and his wife Nancy deeded the

-his wife Nancy deeded the land for the present site in 1853, and a church
+land for the present site in 1853, and a church building was erected the

-In 1860, Rufus Carver donated the ground for the parsonage, which was
+donated the ground for the parsonage, which was erected that same year.
+During William Lathrop’s 1912-14 tenure, a

-Lathrop’s 1912-14 tenure, a new parsonage was built on a corner lot acquired
+new parsonage was built on a corner lot acquired from the Ralph Lewis farm, and

-from the Ralph Lewis farm, and the old parsonage was sold to I.H.
-Coursen for
+the old parsonage was sold to I.H.
+Coursen for $350.
+In 1958, additional land for parking space

-parking space was purchased from the adjoining Frank Hilstosky farm.
+was purchased from the adjoining Frank Hilstosky farm.

 Final disposition: